 Music at Central

-Music has always gone hand-in-hand with Christian worship, and is emphasized and brought to fruition here at CPC by the extraordinary gifts and talents of our members.
+Music has always gone hand-in-hand with Christian worship, and is emphasized and brought to fruition here at Central by the extraordinary gifts and talents of our members.
 We are blessed to have many opportunities for people to participate actively, or simply enjoy the rich musical heritage of the church.

 Contact Ed Alstrom, our Organist/Music Director, to see how you can be a part of this exciting and meaningful ministry.